MicrosoftDocs/quantum-docs/articles/provider-honeywell.md

 ### API Validator

 We recommend that users first validate their code using our API Validator.
 This is a tool to verify proper syntax, compilation completion, and machine compatibility.
 Full stack is exercised with the exception of the actual quantum operations.
 Assuming no bugs, all zeros are returned in the proper data structure.
-The API Validator is available even when the machine is offline to enable developers to validate their code at any time.
+The API Validator allows developers to validate their code at any time, even when the machine is offline.

 - Job type: `Simulation`
 - Data Format: `honeywell.openqasm.v1`